Research Services Librarian

 - Opens and closes the Kiplinger Research Library on researcher days, prepares the Library for other events and programs.

-- Carries out other tasks as assigned to contribute to the success of the Historical Society and the operations of the DC History Center.
+- Carries out other tasks as assigned to contribute to the success of the organization.

-- Demonstrated ability to work self-directed yet with a collaborative style required
+- Demonstrated ability to be self-directed yet with a collaborative style required.

 - Ability to climb ladders, bend and stoop to access and move collection enclosures and lift archival boxes weighing up to 40 lbs.